-This handbook is available in alternate formats upon request
+• This handbook was updated November of 2023 and is available in alternate formats upon request.

 Table of Contents

 Introduction from the DSPS Director

 Dear College of the Desert Community:

 Welcome to the College of the Desert Faculty and Staff Resource Guide for Working with Students with Disabilities.
 This guide is designed to assist you in working effectively with students with disabilities and contains valuable information on providing the mandated services and accommodations.
 Additionally, the goal of this guide is to help faculty and staff meet the legal obligations of providing all students with equal access to educational content and materials to enhance student success.